MicrosoftDocs/dynamics-365-project-operations/articles/resource-management/getting-started-with-resource-recommendations.md

 >[!NOTE]
 > Each Dataflow has a number as prefix, to indicate the order in which they need to be activated.
-Please ensure that they are **activated in this order** only.
+Ensure that they are **activated in this order** only.

 ## Steps to activate a dataflow